Culture of the Church of Jesus Christ of Latter-day Saints: Beards

 After Joseph Smith, all of the presidents of the LDS Church wore beards until 1951.
 However, since David O. McKay became church president in that year, LDS Church presidents have all been clean-shaven.
 Since the 1960s, the LDS Church has discouraged men from wearing beards, particularly those who serve in ecclesiastical leadership positions.
 The church's current preference for clean-shaven men has no theological basis, but stems from social changes associating facial hair with the hippie and drug culture aspects of the counterculture of the 1960s.

 The church maintain no formal policy on facial hair for its general membership.
 However, formal prohibitions against facial hair are enforced for young men entering missionary service.
 Students and staff of the church-sponsored schools that make up the Church Educational System, such as Brigham Young University, are required to adhere to the Church Educational System Honor Code, which requires that men be clean-shaven.
 A beard exception is granted for "serious skin conditions", and for approved theatrical performances, but until 2015 no exception was given for any other reason, including religious convictions.
 In January 2015, BYU clarified that non-Mormon students who wish to have a beard for religious reasons, such as Muslims or Sikhs, may be granted permission after applying for an exception.

 In 2014, BYU students started a campaign to loosen the beard restrictions, but it had the opposite effect: some who had previously been granted beard exceptions were found to no longer qualify, and for part of a week LDS Business College required students with a registered exception to wear a "beard badge", which was likened to a "badge of shame".
 Some students joined in with shaming fellow beard-wearing students.

-Gambling and lotteries

-The church opposes gambling in all forms, including government- or charity-sponsored lotteries.